Investor Day 2025

 Strategic direction and growth targets

-• Targeting to double installed capacity to 7 GW by 2030, leveraging an 8 GW organic project pipeline across Canada, France, the U.K., and the U.S., with a focus on organic growth and opportunistic M&A.
+• Targeting to double installed capacity to 7 GW by 2030, leveraging an 8 GW organic project pipeline across Canada, France, the U.K., and the U.S., with a focus on organic growth and selective M&A as a complement.

-• Plans to increase average PPA duration from 11 years in 2024 to 14 years in 2030, enhancing revenue visibility and long-term cash flow.
+• Plans to increase the weighted average remaining PPA/contract duration from 11 years in 2024 to 14 years in 2030, enhancing revenue visibility and supporting competitive financing.

 • Maintains a net-zero trajectory by 2050, integrating CSR and risk management into strategic planning.